Rules & Protesting

 - PACE LAPS

 - Drive the pace car speed to the green flag.
+Don’t leave big gaps to the car ahead of you.

 - Do not exceed the pace car speed by more than 5 mph before the start.
 If a racer is exceeding the pace car speed at the green flag by more than 5mph, and it is protested, it will be a penalty.